Taimadera Temple 當麻寺 本堂

-There is a 1911 short silent film based upon Chujo-hime's legend
+There is a 1911 short silent film based upon Princess Chujo's legend

-Taimadera is the only ancient temple in Japan to still have its original two pagodas, dating from around AD 710
+Taimadera is the only temple in Japan with two pagodas to still have both originals intact, dating from around 710 A.D.

 Taimadera Temple is named after Taima no Kunimi, an imperial courtier who moved the temple to its present site from Osaka in 681, but it has a closer connection to the Prince Maroko.
 Maroko was the brother of the celebrated Prince Shotoku, who devised Japan's first constitution and united the country through Buddhism.

 Maroko built Taimadera as the head temple of the newly established Hosso Sect, which can be traced to the great Chinese monk Xuanzang, whose perilous expedition to India to receive Buddhist teachings was immortalized in the much-loved novel Journey to the West.